LoicSanchez/JobTrackerPortal-MERN/README.md

 ### Controllers

-We have one file per route, we import the Model and perform the operations we want for the methods for each endpoint.
+We have one file per route, we import the Model and perform the validations and Model operations for the methods for each endpoint.
-For example, to sign up a new user we use the '/register' route and the post method. we check if a user already exists with the email and if not we create it (using the Model).
+For example, to sign up a new user we use the '/register' route, we check if all the values are provided and whether a user already exists with the email.
+Then we create it using 'create' from the Model.

 ### Middleware